krimariko/bierut.stoplight.io/README.md

 # Welcome to Starwipe's API Docs
 This is a mock API documentation site for an imaginary photo hosting service called Starwipe[<sup>1</sup>](#footnotes).
-It was created as a final group portfolio project for the [Technical Writing certificate program](https://www.pce.uw.edu/certificates/professional-technical-writing) at the University of Washington.
+It was created as a final group portfolio project for the [Technical Writing certificate program](https://www.pce.uw.edu/certificates/professional-technical-writing) at the University of Washington, which I completed in November 2023.

 The API documented here is non-functional, as the app doesn't actually exist.
 Starwipe is a fictional app invented soley for the purposes of this project.
 Our goals for this project were to learn how to document REST APIs and create a representation of a documentation site using industry tools and processes.
 The site was built and deployed entirely with Stoplight (aside from some initial content drafting in Google Docs).